jvsjosin/CareerLY/README.md

 ## Objective

 The objective of creating CareerLy is to empower students to make strategic decisions about their careers.
 By leveraging technology, we aim to provide personalized guidance that aligns with each student's strengths, interests, and aspirations.
-Ultimately, our goal is to equip students with the tools they need to succeed in their chosen fields.
+Ultimately, my goal is to equip students with the tools they need to succeed in their chosen fields.

 ## Scope

 CareerLy targets graduating and post-graduating students in the fields of CS .
-By catering to this specific demographic, we ensure that our guidance is relevant and actionable for those entering the job market or seeking career advancement opportunities.
+By catering to this specific demographic, we ensure that my guidance is relevant and actionable for those entering the job market or seeking career advancement opportunities.

 ## Technology Stack